libxml-raku/LibXML-raku/docs/Raw.md

 class LibXML::Raw::xmlXPathParserContext
 ----------------------------------------

 An XPath parser context.
-It contains pure parsing informations, an xmlXPathContext, and the stack of objects.
+It contains pure parsing information, an xmlXPathContext, and the stack of objects.

 class LibXML::Raw::xmlNode
 --------------------------